jborean93/pypsexec/README.md

 * `password`: The password for `username`.
 Can be `None` if `python-gssapi` is installed and a ticket has been granted for the user specified
 * `port`: Override the default port of `445` when connecting to the server
 * `encrypt`: Whether to encrypt the messages or not, default is `True`.
 Server 2008, 2008 R2 and Windows 7 hosts do not support SMB Encryption and need this to be set to `False`
-* `timeout`: Override the default timeout of 60 seconds when waiting for a response from the SMB server

 ### Run Executable Options